end-of-term/eotarchive/index.md

 **U.S. Federal Government Domain End of Term 2024 Web Archive**

-For the End of Term 2024, The Library of Congress, University of North Texas Libraries, Internet Archive, Stanford University Libraries, U.S. Government Publishing Office (GPO), and the National Archives and Records Administration (NARA) joined efforts again to preserve public United States Government websites at the conclusion of the presidential administration ending January 20, 2025.
+For the End of Term 2024, The Library of Congress, University of North Texas Libraries, Internet Archive, Stanford University Libraries, U.S. Government Publishing Office (GPO), and the National Archives and Records Administration (NARA) have joined efforts again to preserve public United States Government websites at the conclusion of the presidential administration ending January 20, 2025.
 This web harvest -- like its predecessors in 2008, 2012, 2016, and 2020 -- is intended to document the federal government's presence on the World Wide Web during the transition of presidential administrations and to enhance the existing collections of the partner institutions.

 This broad comprehensive crawl of the .gov domain includes as many federal .gov sites as we could find, plus federal content in other domains (such as .mil, .com, and social media content)